 Every time the wind blows, Chile burns and imports less oil

-Chile is a sophisticated Latin American powerhouse – yet they don’t have enough power.
+Chile is a sophisticated Latin American powerhouse – yet heavily reliant on coal and oil.

 What Chile does have is wind and sunshine, in abundance.
 The solar resource of the Atacama desert is among the highest on the planet.
-And with areas of strong and stable wind speeds across the country, it makes renewable energy an incredibly attractive alternative to expensive imported fossil fuels.
+And with areas of strong and stable wind speeds across the country, it makes renewable energy an incredibly attractive alternative to high emissions fossil fuels.

 Chile has a healthy, fast-growing economy and a clear vision of its future energy needs.
-The government has committed to increasing renewable power generation threefold between 2009 and 2035, reaching a 15% share of all national energy by 2035.
+The government committed in 2013 to providing 20% of the country’s energy from renewable sources, such as solar and wind farms, by 2025.

-This positive environment encouraged Actis to invest $290m in Chile in June 2013 to provide at least 600 MW of cost-effective power to its population.
-Establishing Aela Energía, a renewable energy development platform in partnership with Mainstream Renewable Power, will provide enough clean energy to power more than 131,000 Chilean homes.
+This positive environment encouraged Actis to invest in Chile in June 2013, establishing Aela Energía, a renewable energy development platform, in partnership with Mainstream Renewable Power, with the aim of creating a leading independent renewables player in the Chilean market.

 Under Actis and Mainstream’s ownership, Aela has grown to become Chile’s largest independent power producer of renewable energy.
 Comprised of three newly built assets, the Sarco wind farm (170 MW), the Aurora wind farm (129 MW) and the Cuel wind farm (33 MW), Aela now produces 332 MW of clean energy, which it sells via two power purchase agreements with 25 Chilean distribution companies.
 The clean energy Aela provides powers more than 500,000 homes, while displacing 354,000 tonnes of CO2 emissions annually.*

 In February 2022, Actis and Mainstream Power announced the sale of Aela Energía to Canadian-listed developer Innergex Renewable Energy with the transaction completing in June 2022.